freenas/freenas-docs/userguide/system.rst

 command line.

 By default, SEDs are not locked until the administrator takes ownership of them.
-This is done by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SEDs.
+Ownership is taken by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SEDs.

 A password-protected SED protects the data stored on the device